White sailboats are docked in a calm harbor in front of a green, tree-covered hill under a blue sky.

 Getting there

-• By car – Follow the N69 from Limerick; ample free parking is available beside the museum.
+• By car – Follow the N69 coastal road from Limerick.
+Free parking is available directly beside the museum entrance.

-• By bus – Bus Éireann route 314 runs several times daily between Limerick and Foynes, stopping opposite the museum entrance.
+• By bus – Bus Éireann route 314 runs several times daily between Limerick City and Foynes, stopping opposite the museum.

-• By air – Shannon International Airport (≈40 km) offers car‑rental and shuttle services to the N69.
+• By air – Shannon International Airport is approximately 40 km away, with car rental and shuttle options available.